rocher/mold/docs/reference-guide.md

 ```

-## File Name Substitution
+## Filename Substitution

-Variables in file names must be written with the syntax `__variable__`, with
+Variables in filenames must be written with the syntax `__variable__`, with
 no spaces between the variable name and underscores.
+Text filters cannot be
+used in filename substitution.

 For example, the file